whiteblue3/apoweroftrance-radio-system/README.md

 And it's designed for run as a standalone mode.

 # TODO
-- [x] Split Account and re-design to MSA
-    - [x] DB Routing via Multi Database setup
-    - [x] DJango app (not main 'app') make sure pip installable
-    - [x] Refactor package dependencies structure accounts, utils
-- [ ] Search Music and User Nickname
+- [x] Search Music and User Nickname
+- [ ] Access Logging with DJango Login
 - [ ] Deploy to Kubernetes
 - [ ] Support AWS S3
 - [ ] Streaming with YouTube